Toddlers: Your Game Plan for the Terrific Twos

 For toddlers, that means empathic limits, information, redirection, and help with emotions.
-Researchers compared two groups of toddlers who were rated as behaving about the same.
-They watched what happened when parents spanked them.
+Researchers compared two groups of toddlers who were rated as behaving about the same at the start of the study.
+During the study, some of the parents began spanking their kids at around age two.
+Others used positive discipline.
 The children who were spanked behaved worse a year later than the kids who weren't.
 Even yelling at toddlers has a negative effect, causing them to harden their hearts to you and become defiant.
 Toddlerhood is where violence starts: Are you unwittingly teaching your kids that might makes right?
-(See Positive Discipline, for help in managing your toddler.)
+(See Positive Discipline for help in managing your toddler.)

 10. Be the person you want your child to be.

-Children learn to interact with others by experiencing relationships, and then they recreate them.
+Children learn to interact with others by experiencing relationships with their parents and siblings, and then they recreate what they've experienced.
 Remember that your toddler is learning both sides of any relationship she’s in.
-If you don’t want her to tantrum, don’t lose your temper at her.
+If you don’t want her to tantrum, don’t lose your temper at her, which models tantrumming.
 If you yell at her, you're teaching her by example that tantrums are ok.

 11. Eliminate visual electronic media.